Ramneek82810/Banknote-Fraud-Detector/README.md

 To run the project locally:

--Clone the repository to your local machine.
+- Clone the repository to your local machine.

 -Install the required libraries from the requirements.txt.